miyami-41820/axio-assigment/REDME.md

-# Axio Assignment set up step
+# Axio Assignment Setup Guide

 This project consists of a **Django backend** and a **Vite + React frontend**.